Stephanie Beth Jordan

 ssteinh msu edu

-I am faculty in the Department of Media and Information and core faculty in the Center for Gender in a Global Context at Michigan State University in East Lansing, Michigan.
+I am an assistant professor in the Department of Media and Information and core faculty in the Center for Gender in a Global Context at Michigan State University in East Lansing, Michigan.
 I am a tech developer-turned-ethnographer interested in the social and ethical consequences of big data in the climate and ocean sciences with a focus on infrastructure development and its maintenance, labor and science policy.

 My research starts at the scientific realities that look somewhat like science fiction and asks: how do we work with and around technology to act with care for both ourselves and the planet?
 What kinds of futures and whose futures are we ushering in with the development of new scientific infrastructures?
 How do we build and maintain infrastructures of earthly care for generations?
 Often endeavors in big data in the earth sciences involve aspirations for a more equitable and accessible future through information and communication technologies.
 My work jointly expresses the importance of building sustainable infrastructure for the climate and ocean sciences and details the significant labor of its affiliates who grapple with vulnerabilities both social and material, often concerning intersectional inequities of race, gender, ability and class.
-This has taken me into worlds involving the development of the largest U.S. ocean observatories, the passing of the Nuclear Test Ban Treaty and radioactive baby teeth in St. Louis and most recently into a convergence of space and ocean scientists searching for life and climate answers on the icy moons around Jupiter and Saturn.
+This has taken me into worlds involving the development of the largest U.S. ocean observatories, the passing of the Nuclear Test Ban Treaty and radioactive baby teeth in St. Louis, a convergence of space and ocean scientists searching for life and climate answers on the icy moons around Jupiter and Saturn and most recently into the extreme conditions of remote sensing in the Arctic.
 My dissertation, The Instrumented Ocean: How Sensors, Satellites and Seafloor-Walking Robots Changed What It Means to Study the Sea, traces the shifting conditions of labor and life that accompany an unprecedented large-scale long term big data infrastructure development project in the ocean sciences in the U.S.

 Current Graduate Students